Find Cheap Auto Insurance Quotes in Your Area

 Comprehensive insurance is an optional coverage that is usually purchased with collision insurance.
-Essentially it protects your car from any type of damage not caused by another car, and is sometimes called "acts of god".
+Essentially, it protects your car from any type of damage not caused by another car, sometimes called "acts of god".

 - Tree branch falling on your windshield

 - Pebble flying into your windshield while driving

 While most policies might cover your windshield, we recommend that you double-check to see which events are covered and make sure all of your glass is covered.
 It could be a tough situation if it turns out your policy only covers your side windows and not the windshield.

 What to do if you do not have comprehensive insurance